HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Software Development/Full Stack Web Developer.md

 Welcome to the Full Stack Web Developer Interview Preparation !
 This resource is designed to help you ace your Full Stack Web Developer interviews with confidence.

+A Full Stack Web Developer is a professional in the field of Software Development within Information Technology (IT).
+This role involves designing, developing, and maintaining websites or web applications from front-end to back-end.
+A Full Stack Web Developer possesses a comprehensive understanding of both client-side and server-side technologies.
+They are proficient in programming languages such as HTML, CSS, JavaScript, and various frameworks like React, Angular, or Vue.js for the front-end.
+On the back-end, they are skilled in languages like PHP, Python, or Ruby, and are familiar with databases such as MySQL or MongoDB.
+Their expertise allows them to handle every aspect of web development, including user interface design, server management, and database optimization.

 ## 🚀 Overview

 Whether you're a seasoned Full Stack Web Developer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Full Stack Web Developer interviews to help you prepare and succeed.